How much you will pay for your care depends on your circumstances and the kind of care you will receive.

 If you are moving into a care home permanently, your property will be excluded from the financial assessment for the first 12 weeks after you move in.
 From the 13th week, your property is included in the financial assessment, and you may have to sell it to pay for care.
 The council can provide temporary funding to pay for your care until your property is sold if you agree to pay this temporary funding back afterwards.

 The rules around charges for residential and nursing home charges are complicated, and the above is for guidance only.
 In some circumstances different rules will apply.
-For further information about charges for adult social care services, please read the Non residential care and support charging policy.

 How do I pay?